 Cationic lipids are either “off-the-shelf” products or can be custom-designed in order to deliver DNA and RNA into the target cell.
 Specially-designed lipids usually involve choosing positively-charged head groups with a proper hydrocarbon chain for a given experiment.
 The optimal head group controls the interaction between the lipid and the nucleic acid backbone, enabling the agglomeration of DNA in the nanoparticle.
 This also brings together the nucleic acid with the cell membrane to fuse the liposome to the membrane during endocytosis.
 This allows the liposomal complex to bypass the endosomal pathway, which would lead to degradation of the passenger DNA molecule.

 The primary advantage of lipid based transfection reagents is their wide spectrum efficacy.
 Liposomal delivery can be used for transfecting multiple types of nucleic acids across diverse cell types, both in vitro and in vivo.
 They can be easily used for different types of transfection applications, including sequential, transient and reverse transfection.
 Liposomes generate a low toxicity response and are used in live subjects as a delivery vehicle.

 Cationic lipids inhibit entry of foreign DNA into the nucleus, and therefore the rate of stable transfection remains relatively low.
 Advanced techniques are often required for successful generation of stable cell lines.

-The advantages of lipofection are high efficiency, ability to transfect multiple types of nucleic acids into a wide range of cell types, reproducibility, low toxicity and its ease of use and handling.
+The advantages of lipofection are high efficiency, ability to transfect multiple types of nucleic acids into a wide range of cell types, reproducibility, low toxicity, and its ease of use.
 In addition, this method enables all transfection applications (stable, transient, co-transfection, reverse transfection, sequential or multiple transfections).